Polymer/old-docs-site/articles/webview.md

 }
 </pre>

+**Tip** Other useful WebSettings can be found in the <a href="https://github.com/GoogleChrome/chromium-webview-samples/blob/master/jsinterface-example/src/com/google/chrome/android/example/jsinterface/MainActivity.java#L193" target="_blank">chromium-webview-samples</a>.
+{: .alert .alert-success }

-If you see the following runtime error, it's from HTML Imports not having access to `file://`.
+If you see the following runtime error in logcat, it's from HTML Imports not having access to `file://`.
+Be sure you're calling `setAllowFileAccessFromFileURLs(true)` when setting up the Activity:

 > "Imported resource from origin 'file://' has been blocked from loading by Cross-Origin Resource Sharing policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.", source: file:///android_asset/www/index.html

-Be sure you're calling `setAllowFileAccessFromFileURLs(true)` when setting up the Activity.

 ## Loading the main page